 Canvas Tip: Add Your Name Pronunciation to NameCoach in Canvas

-NameCoach is a new tool now integrated into Canvas that allows students to personally and quickly record the pronunciation of their name.
+NameCoach is a new tool now integrated into Canvas that allows students and instructors to personally and quickly record the pronunciation of their name.
 Users voice-record their names within their Canvas account profile, and the recording will be visible when the tool is added to a Canvas course site.